 Easy Salted Caramel Sauce Recipe

 Everyone loves salted caramel and this Easy Salted Caramel Sauce Recipe is the only one you need.
-Homemade is best and with just 4 ingredients and 10 minutes, you can have this sauce on hand whenever you want it.
+Homemade is always best because this is made with just 4 ingredients and ready in 10 minutes.

 - It is important to not have the heat too high while the sugar is cooking.
-When you see the sugar bubbling, this is the stage you want to keep it at until it until it turns dark amber in color.
-Don’t stir, this will cause the sugar to crystalize.
+When you see the sugar bubbling, this is the stage you want to keep it at until it until it turns dark golden brown in color.
+Don’t stir, this will cause the sugar to crystalize and it can be gritty.

 - I like to transfer the sauce from the pan to a pouring jug to cool, this makes it easier to transfer the sauce to a jar.